-L.I.S. takes full advantage of its green surroundings with outdoor education programs (such as camping trips, PE on the beach, school hikes, outdoor nature lessons and sometimes unexpected encounters with the rich wild fauna of Lantau South).
+L.I.S. takes full advantage of its green surroundings with outdoor education programs, such as camping trips, P.E. on the beach, school hikes, outdoor nature lessons and sometimes unexpected encounters with the rich wild fauna of Lantau South!

-The school day is from 9 am to 3 pm.
+The school day is from 9 am to 2:50 pm.
 Classes are held five days a week.

-Reception class is from 9:15am to 2:15pm.
+Reception Class is from 9 am to 2:15 pm.

 School buses are available on an optional basis from Discovery Bay (40 minutes), from Tung Chung (20/30minutes) and from Cheung Sha (10/20 minutes).

-|Summer School uniform||This uniform consists of green shorts, short-sleeved, green LIS polo shirt, white socks and black or brown shoes.
+|This L.I.S. uniform consists of green shorts, a short-sleeved, green polo shirt, white socks and black or brown shoes.

-|Winter School Uniform||The Winter uniform is made up of long, green trousers, long-sleeved, green L.I.S. polo shirt, white socks and black or brown shoes.
-LIS fleece jersey and school jackets should also be worn on cold days.
+|This L.I.S. uniform is made up of long, green trousers, a long-sleeved, green polo shirt, white socks and black or brown shoes.
+An L.I.S. fleece jersey and jackets are also recommended on cold days.

 Pupils with hair on or below their shoulder must have it tied up.
 Long, loose hair is not permitted.
 Fringes must not be long enough to cover the eyes.
 If fringes are long, they need to be tied or clipped back.
-Hair accessories must be simple, practical and within the school colours.
+Hair accessories must be simple, practical and consistent with the school colours.

 Watches and one pair of stud earrings are permitted.
 No other jewellery is permitted.

-The children are required to bring their own lunches to school.
+Children are required to bring their own lunches to school.
 Parents should provide non-perishable food as there are no cold rooms.
 For safety reasons boiling water for instant food will not be provided.